PrefectHQ/server/helm/prefect-server/README.md

 See comments in `values.yaml`.

 ### Tenant
+A tenant is needed for the server API to be operational.
+If there is no tenant in the database, the UI dashboard will fail to display and agents will error.

 To automatically create a default tenant, use the flag `--set jobs.createTenant.enabled=true`.
-A Tenant is needed for the dashboard and the agent to run properly.

-Alternatively, you can create a tenant manually.
-See [Troubleshooting](#troubleshooting) section.
+To create the tenant manually when your chart is already installed, run `prefect backend server && prefect server create-tenant --name default --slug default` to create a default tenant.
+Check out [Connecting to your Server](#connecting-to-your-server) to connect your local `prefect` to your server before creating the tenant.

 ### KubernetesAgent